Ohio State is where you find your place

 The College of Social Work is where you’ll find your academic home.
 With the opportunity to pair your social work major with any one of our 200 majors or 150 minors, you’ll be encouraged to explore your passions and interests while deepening your understanding of social work in today’s changing society.
 The College of Social work gives you the guidance to find your unique path.

-Social workers are found in almost every facet of life – that’s a lot to explore.
+Social workers are found in almost every facet of life.
 At The Ohio State University College of Social Work our close-knit community of undergraduate students, faculty and advisors will provide an academic environment that allows students to explore all those possibilities and equip you with a degree that will take you where you want to go.
-The College of Social Work at Ohio State is accredited by the Council on Social Work Education and is the oldest continuously accredited public social work program in the country.
+The College of Social Work is accredited by the Council on Social Work Education and is the oldest continuously accredited public social work program in the country.

 Bachelor of Science in Social Work Mission Statement